rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 0. Stage 0: `rkt` executable, and the Pod Manifest created at "/var/lib/rkt/pods/$uuid/pod".
 1. Stage 1: "stage1.aci", made available at "/var/lib/rkt/pods/$uuid/stage1" by `rkt run`.
-2. Stage 2: "$app.aci", made available at "/var/lib/rkt/pods/$uuid/stage1/rootfs/opt/stage2/$imageid" by `rkt run`.
+2. Stage 2: "$app.aci", made available at "/var/lib/rkt/pods/$uuid/stage1/rootfs/opt/stage2/$appname" by `rkt run`, where $appname is the name of the app in the pod manifest.

 The stage 1 implementation is what creates the execution environment for the contained applications.
 This occurs via entrypoints from stage 0 on behalf of `rkt run` and `rkt enter`.
 These entrypoints are nothing more than executable programs located via Annotations from within the stage 1 ACI manifest, and executed from within the stage 1 of a given pod at "/var/lib/rkt/pods/$uuid/stage1/rootfs".